sandboxnu/psych-backend/README.md

 ### Endpoints

-`GET /experiment` to download config file
+`GET /experiment` to download config file.

-`POST /experiment` with multipart/form-data and the config in the file field to upload config
+`POST /experiment` with multipart/form-data and the config in the file field to upload config.
+Requires Authorization header.

-`GET /data` to download zip of data files
+`GET /data` to download zip of data files.
+Requires Authorization header.

 `POST /data` with multipart/form-data and the config in the file field to upload data

+`POST /password` with authorization header and 'newPassword' in JSON body to set a new password.
+If no password set, anyone can set initial password.

+`POST /login` with authorization header.
+Responds 200 if good password.

 See [example](example/index.html) for much clearer info.
 Better docs needed!